gogocat/dataBind/README.md

 #### All declarative bindings accept value or function that returns value from the viewModel. ####

-Example: `data-jq-text="heading"` reference to property **heading** in viewModel can be a value or function that returns value.
+Example: **heading** in the viewModel can be a value or function that returns value.

-When use as function, it will get calls with some useful parameters.

 The binding can also declear with parameters.